gxshub/cargo-tracker-0.1/README.md

 ```shell
 C:\kafka\bin\windows\kafka-topics.bat --bootstrap-server=localhost:9092 --list
 ```
-You should see a topic named `cargobookings`.
+You should see three topics.
 You can read data in the `cargobookings` topic:

 (Linux/MacOS)
 ```shell